slackalaxy/cran2crux/README.md

 # cran2crux: write CRUX ports for R modules from CRAN

 ## Description
-The `cran2crux` script automatically generates port(s) for R modules available from [CRAN](https://cran.r-project.org/).
-The script creates its output in the current directory: running `cran2crux Module` will produce a port named `r4-module` with release number set to 1.
+The `cran2crux` script automatically generates [CRUX](https://crux.nu/) port(s) for R modules available from [CRAN](https://cran.r-project.org/).
+Running `cran2crux Module` will produce a port named `r4-module` with release number set to 1.
+The script creates its output in the current directory.
 If the port already exists, `cran2crux` will overwrite it (!), so it is advisable to run it in an empty directory.

-A port is available at [ppetrov/cran2crux](https://github.com/slackalaxy/crux-ports/tree/main/ppetrov/cran2crux).
+A [cran2crux](https://github.com/slackalaxy/crux-ports/tree/main/ppetrov/cran2crux) port is available.
 An example of a `cran2crux` generated repository can be found at [r4-modules](https://github.com/slackalaxy/crux-ports/tree/main/r4-modules).

 ## Configuration
-You should modify `/etc/cran2crux.conf` to set a maintainer line and a [CRAN mirror](https://cran.r-project.org/mirrors.html).
+You should modify `/etc/cran2crux.conf` to fill in the maintainer line and select a [CRAN mirror](https://cran.r-project.org/mirrors.html).
 The `R` syntax is used, therefore settings look like this:
 ```R
 maintainer.info <- c("Petar Petrov, slackalaxy at gmail dot com")
 cranrepo.url <- "https://cloud.r-project.org"